sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 ToastStunt is a network-accessible, multi-user, programmable, interactive system well-suited to the construction of text-based adventure games, conferencing systems, and other collaborative software.
 Its most common use, however, is as a multi-participant, low-bandwidth virtual reality, and it is with this focus in mind that I describe it here.

-Participants (usually referred to as _players_) connect to ToastStunt using Telnet, SSH, or some other, more specialized, [mud client](https://en.wikipedia.org/wiki/MUD_client).
+Participants (usually referred to as _players_) connect to ToastStunt using a telnet, SSH, or specialized [mud client](https://en.wikipedia.org/wiki/MUD_client).
 Upon connection, they are usually presented with a _welcome message_ explaining how to either create a new _character_ or connect to an existing one.
 Characters are the embodiment of players in the virtual reality that is ToastStunt.

 > Note: No one really connects to a MOO using just a telnet client these days.
-MOO Clients and MUD Clients are incredibly common, and can connect on the telnet port.
+MUD Clients are incredibly common, and can connect on the telnet (or SSH) port.
 See the resources section for more information on these.
 There are even some web based clients ([dome-client](https://github.com/JavaChilly/dome-client.js)) out there that use websockets to connect to a MOO directly from the browser.
-And ToastStunt offers secure connections
+And ToastStunt can be configured to offer secure connections using TLS.
-    using TLS.

 Having connected to a character, players then give one-line commands that are parsed and interpreted by ToastStunt as appropriate.
 Such commands may cause changes in the virtual reality, such as the location of a character, or may simply report on the current state of that reality, such as the appearance of some object.